Graph decomposition and parity: Specific examples

 \subsection{Tree-like gluings}

 Graphs with more than two components are harder to work with using the methods of the previous section.
 As the number of components increases, the possible gluings and decompositions also increase.
-Nevertheless, there are some families of multi-component graphs that admit a recursive construction. \begin{theorem} If $A=\sqcup_{i=1}^{k} G_i$ and there do not exist $i\neq j$ such that $G_i \subset G_j$, then there exists $H_A$ a tree-like gluing of $\{G_i\}$ such that $H_A \neq G_i$, and $N(A)$ is $2^{-\Omega(n)}$-close to being uniformly distributed modulo $q$ for all $q$. \end{theorem} \begin{proof} Let $u_i \neq v_i$ be arbitrary vertices of $G_i$.
+Nevertheless, there are some families of multi-component graphs that admit a recursive construction. \begin{theorem} If $A=\sqcup_{i=1}^{k} G_i$ and there do not exist $i\neq j$ such that $G_i$ is a subgraph of $G_j$, then there exists $H_A$ a tree-like gluing of $\{G_i\}$ such that $H_A \neq G_i$, and $N(A)$ is $2^{-\Omega(n)}$-close to being uniformly distributed modulo $q$ for all $q$. \end{theorem} \begin{proof} Without loss of generality, let the graphs be listed in non-decreasing order by diameter.
+Let $u_i$ and $v_i$ be vertices of $G_i$ at maximal distance from each other.
 Then let $H_A$ be the graph constructed by gluing $v_i$ to $u_{i+1}$.
 The structure graph is clearly a tree.

 It is also uniquely decomposable, by induction: Suppose this construction is uniquely decomposable for all $k<n$.
 Now consider $H_A$ for $k=n$.
-Any valid decomposition of $H_A$ must preserve $G_n$ (otherwise, if some vertex of $G_n$ corresponds to a vertex of $H_i$, then $G_n \subset G_i$ or $G_i \subset G_n$).
-Therefore $H_A\slash G_n$ is the construction for $n-1$, which by hypothesis is uniquely decomposable.
+Suppose there exists some decomposition so that $G_n \neq H_n$.
+Consider $v_n$.
+If $v_n \in H_i$ for $i \neq n$, then because $D(G_n)\geq D(G_i)$, all vertices in $H_i$ must be within $G_n$.
+That contradicts our initial condition that no graphs is a subgraph of another, so it cannot happen.